JIRA is a 'web application', meaning it runs centrally on a server, and users interact with it through web browsers from any computer.

 JIRA Client/Server Software Requirements

-Please read the Supported Platforms page for JIRA, which lists the required server and client software supported by JIRA 6.4 EAP, including:
+Please read the Supported Platforms page for JIRA, which lists the required server and client software supported by JIRA 6.4, including:

 - Browsers (client-side)

 - Application servers (if you are installing the JIRA WAR distribution) (server-side)

 Please also read the information below regarding server and client software requirements for JIRA.

 JIRA requires a Java Developers Kit (JDK) or Java Runtime Environment (JRE) platform to be installed on your server's operating system.